TV Tokyo: 1980s

 In 1981, it was again renamed, this time to Television Tokyo Channel 12, Ltd. d/b/a TV Tokyo; the current Japanese name of the company was also assumed in the same year.

 In 1983, TV Tokyo formed the Mega TON Network (now TX Network) with TV Osaka, and Aichi Television Broadcasting.
 The company shifted its head offices from Shiba Park to Toranomon in December 1985.

 1990s to present

+Logo used from 1998 to 2023.

+Current English logo, used for international operations.

-On October 4, 1999, Tokyo's production company Softx was renamed TV Tokyo MediaNet.
+On October 4, 1999, TV Tokyo's production company Softx was absorbed into TV Tokyo MediaNet.
 In 2004, TV Tokyo MediaNet was shortened to MediaNet.
-On June 25, 2004, the company assumed its current English name TV Tokyo Corporation.
+On June 25, 2004, the company assumed its current English name, TV Tokyo Corporation, following its initial public offering.
 After the digital transition, the channel began broadcasting on digital channel 7.
 On November 7, 2016, TV Tokyo moved its headquarters to the new building at Sumitomo Fudosan Roppongi Grand Tower from its old studios in Toranomon.
 The network initially used a Circle 7-style logo to broadcast animated programs.
 The station mascot is a cartoon banana with eyes, a nose, and a mouth which is bent into a 7, named Nanana (ナナナ).

-The network is part of the Japan Consortium, which covers the Olympic Games and the FIFA World Cup.

-TV Tokyo logo used between 1981 and 1985.
-This is the first variation of the テレビ東京 wordmark styling, which was used between 1981 and 1998.

-The network's logo from October 1, 1998, until November 12, 2023.

-The network's current English logo, used for international operations.